-- You can increase your chances of approval
+- How to increase your chances of approval

-- Exploring alternatives when you can’t get a mortgage with bad credit
+- Next steps: Explore alternatives if you can’t get a mortgage with bad credit

 When you apply for a mortgage, lenders will check your credit scores.
 While you have many credit scores from different credit-reporting agencies, many lenders use FICO® scores, which can range from 300 to 850 for base scores and 250 to 900 for industry-specific scores.
 These may not be the scores your lender uses when reviewing your credit, but they can give you a better idea of where you stand.

-While many mortgage lenders do not offer loans to people with bad credit, some lenders actually do lend to borrowers with lower scores.
+While many mortgage lenders don’t offer loans to people with bad credit, some lenders do lend to people with lower scores.

-While avoiding subprime loans is important because of the risks, this doesn’t mean you can never find an affordable mortgage with bad credit.
+While avoiding subprime loans is important because of the risks, finding an affordable mortgage with bad credit is possible.

 The Federal Housing Administration works with lenders to help people become homeowners even if their credit scores aren’t very good.
 The FHA insures loans that lenders make to riskier borrowers so that lenders can offer financing at lower rates and with better terms.

-FHA loans allow borrowers with down payments as low as 3.5% to qualify for mortgage loan programs, as long as their credit scores are 580 or higher.
-For homebuyers with scores between 500 and 579, it’s still possible to obtain a mortgage guaranteed by the FHA, but a minimum 10% down payment is required — for example, if you were buying a $200,000 home, you’d have to make at least a $20,000 down payment.
+FHA loans allow borrowers with down payments as low as 3.5% to qualify for mortgage loans, as long as their credit scores are 580 or higher.
+For homebuyers with scores between 500 and 579, it’s still possible to obtain a mortgage guaranteed by the FHA, but a minimum 10% down payment is required.
+For example, if you’re buying a $200,000 home, you’ll have to make at least a $20,000 down payment.
 If your scores are below 500, you can’t qualify for an FHA-insured home loan.